PrimesVilla/YOLO-DS/README.md

 # YOLO-DS

-A thesis project levereging YOLOv8 and DeepSort algorithm for detecting waste on a conveyor belt
+A thesis project levereging YOLOv8 and DeepSort algorithm for detecting waste with IoT components